ggtools/labouisse.com/_posts/2017-02-09-docker-secrets-with-lets-encrypt.md

 ## Let's Encrypt

-Before talking about the integration with Docker secrets, let's have a closer look at how Letsencrypt is actuall working.
+Before talking about the integration with Docker secrets, let's have a closer look at how Letsencrypt is actually working.

 There are many ways of using Letsencrypt in this article I'll be considering only the use of [Cerbot](https://certbot.eff.org).
 To add more restriction, I've only tested this with the *standalone* plugin while I'm pretty sure it'll also work with the *webroot* plugin as well.